jeffbonnes/titanium_documentation/source/en/tableviews.md

 ## ALWAYS group similar rows with `className`

 Rendering rows is an expensive operation, particularly when their layouts are complex.
-By setting the `className` property with a common value for each row layout, you enable the platform to make its calculations once and reuse them for the other similar rows.
+By setting the `className` property with a common value for each row layout, you enable the platform to make its calculations once and reuse them for the other, similar rows.
 You should use this property any time you utilize a TableView.